Seattle–Tacoma International Airport: Terminals

-SEA has 103 gates in four concourses and two satellite buildings.
+The airport has 115 gates in four concourses and two satellite buildings.
 The two satellite terminal buildings, named the North and South Satellites, are connected to the four concourses in the main terminal by a three-line automated people mover system called the SEA Underground.
 The underground transit system moves passengers within the four concourses of the central terminal and out to the two satellite terminals.
-All non-precleared international arrivals arrive at the South Satellite or Concourse A, regardless of their departure terminal.